 Due to marina closures, we recommend avoiding longer voyages as resources are diminishing.
 If a trip is necessary to return to homeport, we suggest early planning.
 We have found the following sites to be helpful when determining your plan: https://dockwa.com/ and https://www.waterwayguide.com/covid-19-reports.
 If a trip will not be completed on time, it's important to let your agent (as shown on the Declarations Page) know as soon as possible.

 How to file a claim:

 If you are unsure regarding any potentially affected employees and whether to report a claim, it is our recommendation to err on the side of caution and report all potential claims.
-To file a claim online, click here.
+To file a claim online, visit our "file a claim" page.

 Please contact our Claims team at firstname.lastname@example.org to receive a definitive answer and response to the loss.
 Each claim will be evaluated based upon its own unique set of facts and circumstances and the relevant policy language.

 Coverage may vary depending on your policy terms.
 Policyholders should always review their specific policy documents and contact their insurance agent with any questions.